How can I get help from Pet Refuge?

 Yes, we are registered with the NZ Charities Service.
 Our registration number is CC53408.

 Does Pet Refuge only help the pets of women?

-Pet Refuge will assist any pet affected by family violence to help their owner escape violence sooner regardless of their gender.
+Pet Refuge assists any pet affected by family violence to help their owner escape violence sooner regardless of their gender.

-How long can my pet stay at Pet Refuge?
+How long may my pet stay at Pet Refuge?

 We understand it takes time for people who have left family violence to rebuild their lives and find a safe place for themselves and their pets to live.
-Therefore, there is no allocated timeframe for an animal staying in our care.
-However, length of stay in the shelter is dependent on kennel space, behavioural and medical needs of the pet, and the client’s individual circumstances.
+Length of stay in the shelter is dependent on kennel space, behavioural and medical needs of the pet, and the client’s individual circumstances.
 Our case workers will work closely with clients on a regular basis and continue to assess the needs of the animals whilst they are in our care.

 Can I visit my pet?